Vata-Pitta Dosha Guide: Diet, Traits & How to Balance the "Dual" Energy

 📚 Contents

 The Vata-Pitta Dosha is a dual constitution in Ayurveda, combining the dry, cold, mobile nature of Vata Dosha with the hot, intense, and sharp qualities of Pitta Dosha.
 This powerful combination can bring creativity, leadership, and quick intellect—but when imbalanced, it may result in anxiety, anger, inflammation, and digestive disturbances.
-Understanding how to manage and balance these energies is key to living a harmonious and healthy life.

 🌿 Traits of Vata-Pitta Types